Mercedes EQA range, battery & charging

 In This Review

-- 2Range, battery & charging - currently readingWith a strong real-world range, the Mercedes matches its rivals in this regard, but a Volvo XC40 P8 will charge faster
+- 2Range, battery & charging - currently readingWith a strong real-world range, the Mercedes matches its rivals in this regard, but a Volvo XC40 Recharge P8 will top up faster